Leadership

 Member, Board of Directors

 Aakanksha is a founding Board Member of Contemporary Climate Gallery.
-She is currently pursuing a Masters of Art History from the University of London at the Courtauld Institute of Art and most recently worked at The Clark Art Institute as the Lunder Special Assistant to the Director in Williamstown, Massachusetts.
+Currently based in London, she works in Development for The Art Fund and earned a Masters of Art History from the Courtauld Institute of Art at the University of London, focusing on 19th Century Art & Empire in the Indian Ocean world.
+She previously worked at The Clark Art Institute as the Lunder Special Assistant to the Director in Williamstown, Massachusetts.
 Aakanksha graduated from Colby College with a dual major in History and Global Studies and a minor in German.
-While at Colby College, she worked as a Student Guide for the Colby College Museum of Art.
-Additionally, she worked as a Prints & Drawings Intern at the Art Institute of Chicago, as well as a Museum Diversity Intern at The Adirondack Experience.
+While at Colby College, she worked as a Prints & Drawings Intern at the Art Institute of Chicago, Museum Diversity Intern at The Adirondack Experience, as well as a Student Guide for the Colby College Museum of Art.

 Samuel Lunder